equinix/terraform-provider-equinix/docs/resources/device.md

 * `ip_address` - (Optional) A list of IP address types for the device (structure is documented below).
 * `wait_for_reservation_deprovision` - (Optional) Only used for devices in reserved hardware.
 If set, the deletion of this device will block until the hardware reservation is marked provisionable (about 4 minutes in August 2019).
 * `force_detach_volumes` - (Optional) Delete device even if it has volumes attached.
 Only applies for destroy action.
+* `reinstall` - (Optional) Whether the device should be reinstalled instead of destroyed when modifying user_data, custom_data, or operating system.

 The `ip_address` block has 3 fields: